Codecademy/docs/content/java/concepts/methods/methods.md

 ## Body

 Everything between `{` and `}` is called the body of the method.
-The body contains the actual code, statements, or logic which is executed when the method is called.
+The body contains the actual code, statements, or logic that is executed when the method is called.

 If the method has a return type there needs to be at least one line in the body which returns a value of that type (i.e. `return a+b;`).